 The death toll continues to rise from Tuesday's strong earthquake in southwestern Pakistan.

-Officials now say 348 people were killed in Pakistan's Baluchistan province after thousands of mud homes collapsed during an earthquake in the mountainous Awaran district.
+Officials say at least 327 people were killed after thousands of mud homes collapsed in the mountainous Awaran district of Baluchistan province.

 "We update the information as it comes to us from far flung areas.
 We would like to give you only the authentic information.
 Do not believe in hearsay.
 For the injured, the latest figure is 446.
 We are trying to set up bases to support these people.
 Quetta and Karachi will be central bases.
-Moreover, we are building a big hub in Khuzdar," said Aleem.
+Moreover, we are building a big hub in Khuzdar."

 Rescue workers are trying to move them to hospitals, but their efforts have been hampered by the widespread destruction.
 A local official said survivors in the area -- which is near the border with Iran -- are in desperate need of tents, medicine and food.

-The powerful quake also caused the seabed to rise and create a small island off Pakistan's southern coast.
+The powerful quake, measured by the U.S. Geological Survey at magnitude 7.7, also caused the seabed to rise and create a small island off Pakistan's southern coast.

 It was the worst earthquake to hit Pakistan since 2005, when a quake near Kashmir killed at least 73,000 people.